boardroom-inc/stateless/docs/questions-about-ethereum/what-is-the-difficulty-bomb.md

 ---
-title: Ethereum Difficulty Bomb (Ice Age) - EthHub
+title: Ethereum Difficulty Bomb (Ice Age) - stateless

 description: Ethereum's "Difficulty Bomb" refers to a mechanism that, at a predefined block number, increases the difficulty level of puzzles in the Proof of Work mining algorithm.
 ---